 In Figure 41 we study the share of the migrant population across the distribution of equivalised disposable income.
 The more recent curves are steeper, indicating that migrants are more concentrated in the lower income deciles than before.
-The overall position of the curves for 2020 and 2010 is above the ones for 1995 and 2000 because the number of immigrants has continuously increased.
+With the exception of the eight decile point in 2020, the overall position of the curves for 2020 and 2010 is above the ones for 1995 and 2000 because the number of immigrants has continuously increased.